Bunlong/olive/README.md

       end
     end

-In application.html.haml if you use haml gem:
+If you use haml gem , application.html.haml:

     %title= yield :page_title

-In application.html.erb if you use erb:
+If you use erb, application.html:

     <title><%= yield :page_title %></title>